charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 On the other hand, I did find myself cycling [[Sheltered Thicket]] from time to time.
 The computer’s superhuman “instincts” make the effect hard to quantify, but it’s definitely worth something.
 Early on, it can help dig you out of a flood.
 In later turns, it finds you another threat or sideboard card that much faster.
 If you think it might save you bacon once out of 50 hands, it’s probably worth a try.

 - Explore can make mulligan choices trickier
 - fetching cinder glade can save some life, which the model does not track
 - Farseek is better at getting double green for turn 3 fo sideboard cards like obstinate baloth
 - Explore is better with Courser of Kruphix, better against Leonin Arbiter
 - We don't consider having an extra mana to hold up Lightning Bolt

-Computer has superhuman instincts as far as when something good is on top of the deck.

 Even so, it’s fair to say the conventional wisdom undervalues [[Sheltered Thicket]] – or perhaps overvalues [[Cinder Glade]].
 In 98% of games we either won’t draw [[Cinder Glade]], or it’ll enter the battlefield tapped, or it’ll enter untapped at a time when it doesn’t matter.
 Maybe we’re playing it turn two off an [[Explore]], or it’s turn three and we only have a single ramp spell, or it’s turn four and we’ve already got all the mana we need.
 It’s only that other 2% of games where [[Cinder Glade]] enters the battlefield untapped at a crucial time.
 That’s once out of 50 games.